piqba/wallertme/README.md

 Flags:
   -h, --help   help for walletmectl

-Use "walletmectl [command] --help" for more information about a command.
+Use "wallertmectl [command] --help" for more information about a command.

 ```
 ### BB8 module